 Morning of surgery

-On the morning of surgery take ONLY the medications that the preadmission nurse or preoperative physician has instructed you to take.
-Take your medicine with just a sip of water.
+Take only the medications that the preadmission nurse or preoperative physician has instructed you to take with the smallest sip of water.

 Arrival at the hospital